Cairo is the capital of Egypt and with more than 16 million people it belongs to the world’s most densely populated cities.

 NATURAL DISASTERS RISK : MEDIUM

-There are various natural hazards that might happen in Cairo, due to its location, and some of them are sand and dust storms, floods and landslides.
+Various natural hazards might happen in Cairo, due to its location, and some of them are sand and dust storms, floods and landslides.

 MUGGING RISK : MEDIUM